Waivers For Spouses Or Fiancées Who Entered The U.S. Illegally (601 & 601A)

-We have presented 3 and 10 year bar waivers all over the world in the course of my 29 years of practicing family immigration law.
-Timing varies by country, but keep in mind we are saving a great deal of time when compared to a 3 and 10 year wait/separation from your loved one.
+We have processed many 3 and 10-year bar waivers in the course of our 30 plus years of practicing family immigration law.
+Timing varies by country, but keep in mind we are saving a great deal of time when compared to a 3 and 10-year wait/separation from your loved one.

 The potential hardships include but are not limited to the following: